50 Amazing Dad Quotes

 Don’t you know how those things are made?

 “People ask what it’s like to have four kids, and I just tell them ‘picture that you’re drowning, then someone hands you a baby.'” –Jim Gaffigan.
 The best part of this quote?
 Gaffigan now has five children.
-We’ll send him a lifeboat.
-In the meantime, watch one of these 10 movies about dads that will tug at your heartstrings.
+We’ll send him a lifeboat alongside these dad quotes.

 “It doesn’t matter who my father was; it matters who I remember he was.” –Anne Sexton.
 This is either the most heart-warming or terrifying thing a child can say about her dad.
 Our advice?
 Take lots of pictures so you’ll have proof when they bring you up in therapy later.